-(If, on the other hand, you’re wanting your doc to perform a Doppler scan, well that’s different.
+(If, on the other hand, you want your doc to perform a Doppler scan, well that’s different.
 This professionally conducted ultrasound can be done from about 8 weeks to detect the well-being of your baby.
 More on that later!)

 Tips for finding fetal heartbeat with Doppler

-We asked our Peanut mamas on their tips for using an at-home fetal Doppler, and they didn’t disappoint:
+We asked our Peanut mamas for their tips for using an at-home fetal Doppler, and they didn’t disappoint:

 - Move slowly.
 Like, really slowly.